back

 • 4Place a large brining bag in a container large enough to hold the turkey and fit in the refrigerator.
 Place the turkey in the bag and pour over the brine.
 Ensure there are no air pockets, tie the bag with kitchen twine.
 Refrigerate for at least 8 hours and up to 24 hours.

-• 6Make the basting butter, melt the butter in a small saucepan over medium-low heat.
-Add the herbes de Provence and mandarin zest and infuse for 15 minutes.
+• 6Melt the butter in a small saucepan over medium-low heat.
+Add the remaining ingredients and infuse for 15 minutes.
 Remove from the heat and cool to room temperature.
 Line a small cup or container with plastic wrap.
 Strain the butter into the cup.
 Cover with foil and insert skewers through to the base.
 Place in the freezer to set.
 Once set, remove the butter from the cup and discard the plastic wrap.
 Return to the freezer until required.

-• 7Remove the turkey from the refrigerator 1 hour before cooking to bring to room temperature.
+• 7Remove the turkey from the refrigerator 1 hour before cooking.

-• 8Make the infused honey, combine the honey and mandarin zest in a small bowl and set aside until required.
+• 8Combine the honey and mandarin zest in a small bowl and set aside until required.

 • 9Arrange the onions evenly in the roasting pan and place the broiling rack on top.
 Place the turkey on the rack.

-• 10Place the thyme in the turkey cavity.
-Tuck the wings under the back and tie the legs together with kitchen twine.
+• 11Place the thyme in the turkey cavity.
+Tuck the wings under the back and tie the legs together.

-• 12Once preheated, place the turkey in the oven with the legs on the right side, closest to the fan.
-After 30 minutes, baste the turkey with the butter, pour the stock into the pan and continue cooking.
-After a further 30 minutes, baste again.
-After 15 minutes, when the oven switches to P2, baste again and continue cooking.
+• 12Once preheated, place the turkey in the oven with the legs on the right side, closest to the fan and start Autopilot.
+When the oven signals, baste the turkey with the butter and pour the stock into the pan.
+Return to the oven and continue cooking.
+When the oven signals a second time, baste again.
+When the oven signals again, baste a third time, rotate the pan and continue cooking.
 Return the butter to the freezer between basting.

 • 14Remove the turkey from the pan.
-Strain the pan juices into a measuring cup, remove and discard the onions.
+Strain the pan juices into a measuring cup and remove and discard the onions.
 Return the broiling rack and turkey to the pan.
 Brush the turkey with the infused honey and sprinkle with the herbes de Provence.
+Return to the oven and start the timer.

-• 17Form a tent with foil around the turkey and rest for 45 minutes.
+• 15Form a tent with the foil around the turkey and rest for 45 minutes.
 Meanwhile, continue to the next step.

-• 19Make the tarragon gravy, heat the reserved fat in a medium saucepan over medium heat.
+• 17Heat the reserved fat in a medium saucepan over medium heat.
 Add the flour and stir until smooth and bubbling.
 Add the pan juices and cook, stirring until the gravy boils and thickens slightly.
 Reduce the heat to medium-low and simmer for 1 minute.
 Remove from the heat and add the tarragon.
 Cover and infuse for 10 minutes.

-• 20Strain the gravy and return to the saucepan.
+• 18Strain the gravy and return to the saucepan.
 Season with lemon juice, salt and pepper.
 Reheat just before serving, if necessary.

-• 21Remove the twine from the turkey.
+• 19Remove the twine from the turkey.
 Empty and drain the cavity.
 Place the turkey on a serving platter and carve.
 Serve with the tarragon gravy and your favorite vegetables.

 Main course